 Acknowledgement: Picture: Leonard Barnett in 1947 (with kind permission of his family).

 To cite this article: Smith, M. K. (2002).
-‘Leonard Barnett and the church youth club’, the encyclopedia of informal education. [ http://www.infed.org/mobi/leonard-barnett-and-the-church-youth-club/.
+‘Leonard Barnett and the church youth club’, The encyclopedia of pedagogy and informal education. [ https://www.infed.org/mobi/leonard-barnett-and-the-church-youth-club/.
 Retrieved: insert date]

 © Mark K. Smith 2002